Comparison

 - Can I use both Seneca and StudyVector?

 - Yes.
-Many students use Seneca for early-cycle retrieval and StudyVector for exam-paper practice in the run-up.
+Many students use Seneca for early-cycle retrieval and StudyVector for low-focus repair, Play motivation, and exam-paper escalation in the run-up.
 The two are complementary.

 - Which one is better for GCSE Maths?